bleachevil/Challenge2-coding/README.md

 ```
 ##### *Note: when you selected any items on navigation bar it will direct you to the corresponding section*

-### click on the link to the section about their work
+### click on the link to the section about their work, application's image should be larger in size than the others and taken to that deployed application

 #### below is the work section for this page
 ![](https://github.com/bleachevil/Challenge2-coding/blob/main/pics/2.png?raw=true)